BECOMING ANNA: An Artist Statement

 I’ve been photographing landscapes on and off since my teenage years.
 2018 to 2021 were particularly transformative years for me, when photography served both as a tool for reflective thinking and as a subject of research.

-Now relocated to Port Moody, British Columbia with my family of four, my childhood experiences and fondest memories are deeply rooted in nature and an equal mixture of British and Spanish-Basque cultures.
+Now relocated to Vancouver Island with my family of four, my childhood experiences and fondest memories are deeply rooted in nature and an equal mixture of British and Spanish-Basque cultures.
 At school, I cherished learning about and practising both arts and sciences which, in formal education settings are presented as different disciplines altogether.
 As so many youths, I faced the usual dichotomy of being forced to choose between one or the other thus setting the ball rolling on a trajectory seemingly impossible to reverse.
 While I studied sciences, I refused to let go of art altogether, picking up a course in history of art.
 Of course, that went by the wayside somewhat at vet school.

 Having worked as a veterinarian in companion animal practice for the better part of 12 years, I began to feel the urge to give back and contribute to conservation in a more meaningful way and so, in 2016, I enrolled on the Conservation Medicine program, a postgraduate masters for vets, at the University of Edinburgh.
 My research brought photography and conservation together to examine the role of the conservation photographer, opening the door for me to explore my own self-awareness and bring a deeper understanding of the structural frameworks that underpin the premise of conservation photography.
 Even within such a transdisciplinary field as Conservation Medicine, this was a challenging study that delved into photographic theory, systems thinking, social justice, feminist theory, spiritual ecology and Indigenous ways of knowing to name but a few relevant fields.